ADAS Research Study

 - You are welcome to ask all the questions you want before you decide.

-- Your privacy is both locally and federally protected with a Certificate of Confidentiality issued by the National Institute of Health.
+- If you decide to take part, your privacy is both locally and federally protected with a Certificate of Confidentiality issued by the National Institute of Health.
 This allows the research team and others who have access to your data to refuse to disclose identifying information related to you in any civil, criminal, administrative, legislative, or other proceeding.
+With this Certificate, neither the researchers nor study sponsors can be forced to disclose information that may identify you, even by a court subpoena, in any federal, state, or local civil, criminal, administrative, legislative, or other proceedings.

 What will I need to do if I choose to participate?

-- Talk with a member of the research team via the Zoom video chat app.
-The researcher will help you enroll in the study.
+- If eligible, talk with a member of the research team via videoconference to help you enroll in the study (~1 hour of consent review and paperwork).

 - Complete a short survey about your experience with your vehicle’s advanced features.

 - Allow a technician to install equipment with cameras and sensors in your vehicle.
 We will provide additional details about the equipment and the installation process, prior to any appointment.
-The equipment will not alter your vehicle or its performance in any way.
+The equipment will not alter your vehicle or its performance.

-- Drive as you normally would up to 24 months (depending on location).
+- Drive as you normally would for 3 to 14 months (depending on location).

 - Every month, replace the USB drive as instructed and mail it to VTTI in Blacksburg using the supplied self-addressed, stamped envelope.